 Certified Re-entry Packet

 All inmates leaving the prison should be provided a re-entry packet containing a plan to share with to employers, churches, and community groups certifying correction.
 This re-entry packet should include a documentary-style DVD explaining the potential pitfalls facing inmates leaving prison, testimonials of former inmates and conversations with professional counselors.
 Providing a re-entry packet will address some of the challenges inmates face and reduce recidivism.

-Medical Unit – should be up to date and large enough to handle the needs of the inmates and staff, with room for expansion.
-Medical cells in the unit would be helpful.
+The prison medical unit should have readily available, modern technology and practices.
+It needs to be large enough to accommodate the needs of the inmates and staff, with room for potential expansion.
+Medical recovery cells in the unit would be a good option.
 Currently the medical unit is located in the center of the prison with no room for expansion.

 Break Room for Employees – should include ample space for employees with amenities for snacks, drinks, TV, video training, with tables and chairs for relaxation (and possibly a 15-minute nap).
-Often prison employees are required to work a double shift.
-A refreshing and relaxing break time would help reduce employee frustration because of extreme fatigue.
+Prison employees are often required to work a double shift.
+A refreshing and relaxing break period would help reduce employee stress and frustration due to extreme fatigue.

 Security Pods – located throughout the Correctional Facility to provide safety if problems should occur.

-Restricted Housing – when inmates are uncooperative utilize pods as restricted short-term housing (limited usage up to one week).
+Restricted Housing – when inmates are uncooperative short-term housing pods should be utilized (limited usage up to one week).